hanggrian/collapsingtoolbarlayout-subtitle/README.md

 ![demo2][demo2]

 Standard CollapsingToolbarLayout with subtitle support.
+* Just like the title, subtitle text will have to be **1 line**.
+* When collapsed, a subtitle would still appear as Toolbar's.
+* Separate configuration for title and subtitle: text color, gravity, etc.

 ### Caveats
 Since it uses a lot of CollapsingToolbarLayout resources and API, there are a few: